ddcovery/d_null_safety/README.md

 ### Why I talk about Dart when I want to talk about D?...

-Because languajes like Dart (or Typescript) explode the "null" antipatern to the last consecuences and developers think that this is the correct way of thinking.
+Because languajes like Dart explode the "null" antipatern to the last consecuences and developers think that this is the correct way of thinking.

-This pattern is extending to other "modern" languages like Kotlin
+This pattern is extending to other "modern" languages like Typescript (javascript evolution) or Kotlin (java evolution)

 Typescript:
 ```ts